 The VOLANT Charitable Trust Wooden Spoon : Projects : Overview & Applications How to apply for funds Brian Hodges is the Development Director - Capital Projects for Wooden Spoon.
 His role is to communicate with our Regional Committees on their projects, starting with an analysis of each potential project before it is proposed to the Wooden Spoon Council of Trustees, and following right through to the completion and opening of each one.If you wish to apply for project funding please complete and submit the Project Grant Application Form to the Chairman or Chairwoman of the Wooden Spoon Region local to you.
 They will also be able to give advice on your application.
-Then, if the Region wishes to take it forward for consideration they will complete a Region's Project Form after further discussion with you.
-We regret that if your location is, exceptionally, not covered by our network of Regional Committees then we are not in a position to help.
-Eligibility for Grants Funding Criteria Project History See Project History for details of all projects, current and completed.
+Eligibility for Grants Wooden Spoon supports projects which will benefit disadvantaged children and young people and which meet the terms of our funding criteria and mission statement.
+Funding Criteria Project History See Project History for details of all projects, current and completed.
 Mission Statement Our Mission Statement, within which all requests projects must fall, is: Further Information

 Peter Cruddas Foundation - About Us We aim to benefit disadvantaged and disengaged young people in our society here in the UK by ensuring our funding reaches those most in need.
 We achieve our aims and objectives through making grants for charitable work.
 We wish to build relationships with our supported organisations and foster collaboration whenever and wherever we can.
 Those we cannot help financially, we hope to help in other ways, through mentoring, business planning and networking.
 Charity meets the unmet need and our funding is always driven towards meeting that need in our area of interest.
 The Foundation gives priority to programmes designed to help disadvantaged and disengaged young people in the age range of 14 to 30, to pursue pathways to Education, Training and Employment with the ultimate aim of helping them to become financially independent.
 Pathways/support for young disadvantaged or disengaged people in the age range 14 to 30 into education, training or employment